Estate Planning – Leave a Legacy

 Essentials of Estate Planning Workshop

-You're invited to a free Estate Planning Workshop, presented by Nicole Garton of Heritage Trust, in conjunction with the Kay Meek Arts Centre.
-Learn how to secure your family's future and protect what matters most at this Estate Planning Essentials session.
-Hear from a local legal expert and gain invaluable insights on wills, trusts and legacy protection.
-Don't miss this opportunity to gain the knowledge you need for peace of mind.
+On October 23 we held a free Estate Planning Workshop, presented by Nicole Garton of Heritage Trust, in conjunction with the Kay Meek Arts Centre.
+Attendees heard tips on how to secure their family's future and protect what matters most.
+Local legal expert, Nicole, provided invaluable insights on wills, trusts and legacy protection.

 Wills and Estate Planning Essentials is a free seminar offered by the West Vancouver Foundation, and presented by local estate planning lawyer Nicole Garton.
 This session addressed the importance of Wills and Estate Planning, answered many of the common questions that face individuals and families, and provided information to help better navigate the process.